7 CAM Reconciliation Best Practices That Reduce Disputes

 6. Meet Statement Deadlines with Buffer Time

 Most leases require CAM reconciliation statements within 90–120 days of year-end.
 April 30 is the most common deadline for December 31 properties.
-Missing this deadline can cost the landlord the right to collect the true-up amount entirely — the lease language controls the consequence, but it's often severe.
+Missing this deadline can cost the landlord the right to collect the true-up amount entirely.
+The lease language controls the consequence, but it's often severe.

 Build a timeline that targets delivery two weeks before the lease deadline: